Online Search with Predictions: Pareto-optimal Algorithm and its Applications in Energy Markets: Problem Statement

-The $k$-max ($k$-min) search problem aims to search for the $k$ items with the highest (respectively lowest) values from a set of $T$ items.
-In the online setting, the $T$ items arrive one at a time.
-Upon the arrival of item $t\in[T]$, a decision maker observes its value $p_t$ and must immediately decide whether to select this item ($x_t = 1$) or not ($x_t = 0$) without knowing the values of the future items.
-If the decision maker has only selected $k - \tau$ items after the arrival of the $(T-\tau)$-th item, she is compelled to select all the remaining $\tau$ items.
-The online $k$-max ($k$-min) search problem also models an online trading problem, in which one decision-maker aims to sell (buy) $k$ units of identical items over $T$ prices that are revealed one at a time to maximize the total revenue (minimize the total cost).
-We have no assumptions on the underlying distribution of the prices and assume all prices are bounded within known limits $\pmin$ and $\pmax$, i.e., $p_t \in [\pmin,\pmax], \forall t \in [T]$.
-The price fluctuation ratio is defined as $\theta = \pmax/\pmin$ and is known in advance to the online decision maker.
+The $k$-max ($k$-min) search problem aims to sell (buy) $k$ units of identical items over a sequence of $T$ prices to maximize the total revenue (to minimize the total cost).
+In the online setting, the $T$ prices arrive one at a time.
+Upon the arrival of price $p_t$, a decision-maker must immediately decide how many items to trade, $x_t\in\{0,1,\dots,k\}$, without knowing the future prices.
+If the decision-maker has only traded $m$ ($m < k$) items after the arrival of the $(T-1)$-th price, she is compelled to trade all the remaining $k - m$ items at the last price $p_T$.
+We make no assumptions on the underlying distribution of the prices and only assume they are bounded within known limits $\pmin$ and $\pmax$, i.e., $p_t \in [\pmin,\pmax], \forall t \in [T]$.
+This is a standard assumption for designing online algorithms with bounded competitive ratios in the literature of online search problems~\cite{ElYaniv2001,lorenz2009optimal}.
+The price fluctuation ratio is defined as $\theta = \pmax/\pmin$ and is known to the online decision-maker in advance.

 Define the price sequence $\cali := \{p_t\}_{t\in[T]}$ as an instance of the $k$-search problem.
-Let $\alg(\cali)$ denote the total value of the $k$ selected items from an online algorithm.
-Under the classical framework of competitive analysis, we aim to design the online algorithm such that its performance is competitive with that of an offline algorithm in hindsight.
-In particular, if $\cali$ is given from the start, the $k$-max ($k$-min) search problem can be formulated as
+Let $\alg(\cali)$ denote the objective value of the $k$-search problem from an online algorithm.
+Under the framework of competitive analysis~\cite{borodin2005online}, we aim to design the online algorithm such that its performance is competitive with that of an offline algorithm in hindsight.
+In particular, if an instance $\cali$ is given from the start, the $k$-max ($k$-min) search problem can be formulated as

-Let $\opt(\cali)$ denote the optimal value of above optimization problem.
+Let $\opt(\cali)$ denote the optimal objective of above optimization problem.
 We evaluate the performance of an online algorithm by its competitive ratio, which is defined as

 for $k$-max search and $k$-min search, respectively.
 Both $\alpha$ and $\varphi$ are greater than one; the smaller their value, the better the performance of the online algorithm.